eesandoval/NefBot/updates/README.md

 1. [About](#about)
 2. [Installation](#installation)
 # About
 This folder and the contents within are for updating the server that the database and pictures sit on.
-To run this update, execute the update.py file which will utilize the gamepedia site to get images and information to load into the database
+To run this update, execute the update.py file which will utilize the gamepedia site to get images and information to load into the database.
+Please note this is only if you wish to change the server location where the remote database and pictures are stored (picture server in the config file).
+If you're fine with the default one, the contents of this folder do not apply.

 # Installation